tops4u/Ram-Tester/Software/readme.md

 ### Option 1: Flash the .hex file directly (recommended)

 Use any ISP programmer (e.g. USBasp, T48, or an Arduino as ISP) connected to the **ICSP header** on the tester board.
+For example the T48: first choose the correct Target: ATMEGA 328P with TQFP Package and choose ICSP bullet and not ZIF Socket, then load the HEX File into your Software, choose the correct Fuses (even though you may choose not to change them during the programming process).

 **Fuse settings** (ATmega328P):
 | Fuse | Value |